 Isle of Man TT racers combine courage with breathtaking skills

-The Isle of Man Tourist Trophy, or TT, runs annually on 37.7 miles of closed public roads that twist and wind through towns and villages and open countryside, presenting enormous challenges to competitors who lap at average speeds as high as 135mph.
+The Isle of Man Tourist Trophy, or TT, runs annually on 37.7 miles of closed public roads that twist and wind through towns and villages and open countryside, presenting enormous challenges to competitors who lap at average speeds as high as 133 mph.
 There are over 200 turns to memorise and negotiate, ranging from tight hairpin-bends to the hair-raising curves of the Verandah section, that sweeps around a Snaefell mountainside slope.
 The names of corners and other features of the TT course are synonymous with legendary riders and magic moments in motorcycle-racing history.
-There's Bray Hill, Creg-ny-Baa, Cronk-y-Voddy, Ballaugh Bridge, Sarah's Cottage, Union Mills and Ginger Hall, to name just a few.
-Dry-stone walls, telegraph poles, lamp-posts and the gable-ends of buildings are accepted for the hazards they are, and that's that.
+There's Bray Hill, Creg-ny-Baa, Cronk-y-Voddy, Greeba Dip, Sarah's Cottage, Union Mills, Ballacrye and Ginger Hall, to name just some.
+Top speeds reach 190 mph.
+Trees, dry-stone walls, telegraph poles, lamp-posts and the gable-ends of buildings are accepted for the hazards they are, and that's that.

-British riders, as always, outnumber those from other countries.
-Leading the pack are Ian Hutchinson, Guy Martin, John McGuinness and Michael Dunlop.
-Hutchinson is captured above exiting Greeba Dip during a qualifying session at last year’s event, while Guy Martin and John McGuinness are pictured at left with the new Honda CBR-1000RR SP2 Fireblade they’ll be riding this year, and Michael Dunlop and the Bennetts Suzuki GSX-R1000R he'll campaign are seen below.
+British riders always outnumber those from other countries.
+Leaders of the pack are Ian Hutchinson, Guy Martin, John McGuinness (a non-runner in this year's TT, due to injuries sustained in an earlier race) and Michael Dunlop.
+BMW-borne, airborne, Hutchinson is captured above at Ballaugh Bridge en route to winning this year's Superbike TT race, while Martin and McGuinness are seen at left with their new-for-2017 Honda CBR-1000RR SP2 Fireblade, and Michael Dunlop is pictured below with the Suzuki GSX-R1000R he won the blue-riband Senior TT race on.

 The gritty Yorkshireman’s fightback characterises the way TT champions go racing.
-‘Hutchy’ has equalled the late, great Mike Hailwood’s tally of 14 TT wins and holds the lap record in the Supersport TT category.
+This year, ‘Hutchy' exceeded the late, great Mike Hailwood’s career tally of 14 TT wins, scoring 16 to date.

 All images this page courtesy of Isle of Man TT organisation, reproduced with copyright-holders' permission